Hilbert modules associated to parabolically induced representations of semisimple Lie groups: An irreducibility theorem

 \subsection{\texorpdfstring{Groups of real rank $1$}{Groups of real rank 1}}

-From now on, we shall assume that the real rank of $G$, that is the dimension of the abelian part in the Iwasawa decomposition of $G$, is $1$.
+In this section, we will sometimes need to assume that the real rank of $G$, that is the dimension of the abelian part in the Iwasawa decomposition of $G$, is $1$.
 As a consequence, proper parabolic subgroups of $G$ are necessary minimal.
-With our previous notations, we thus consider $P=B$, with subgroups in its Langlands decomposition $M=M_\p$ compact, $A=A_\p$ isomorphic to $\R_+^*$ and $N=N_\p$.
-Besides the discrete series, obtained by parabolic induction when $G$, considered as a parabolic subgroup of itself, is cuspidal, the only $P$-series are the $B$-series, also called \textit{principal series}.
-We also denote: \begin{itemize} \item $\alpha$ the smallest restricted root of $(\g:\a)$ \item $p$ and $q$ the respective dimensions of $\g_{-\alpha}$ and $\g_{-2\alpha}$ \end{itemize}
+The subgroups in the Langlands decomposition of $P=B$ are $M=M_\p$ compact, $A=A_\p\simeq\R_+^*$ and $N=N_\p$.